 |We would expect the gossipy Rita Skeeter to write this way; it’s also how a daytime TV talk show host or a radio talk show host might talk.
 But it’s very wordy.
 Let’s cut it down to the essentials.|

-We mostly only encounter the phrase “when asked about” in reporting, so when students start writing news reports, they tend to gravitate towards that phrase in order to signal to the world, “I am doing journalism now.”
+We mostly only encounter the phrase “when asked about” in news stories, so when students first start doing journalism, they tend to gravitate towards that phrase in order to signal to the world, “I am doing journalism now.”

-Even if you avoid those specific words, variations such as “Commenting on topic X” or “On the subject of Y” are awkward transitions that break, rather than preserve, the flow of a story.
+Even if you avoid those specific words “when asked about,” variations such as “Commenting on topic X” or “On the subject of Y” are clunky transitions that break, rather than preserve, the flow of a story.